 Scotland’s mental health research community is active in leading research in areas such as schizophrenia, bipolar disorder, autism, depression, addictions and psychosis.

-Contact the Scottish Mental Health Research Network: firstname.lastname@example.org.
+Contact the NRS Mental Health Network: firstname.lastname@example.org.